The Definitive Guide to Making an Offer on a Property

 Making an offer

-Once you have done all the necessary research and have a price in mind that you would like to present, it is time to start the negotiation process.
+Once you have completed all the necessary research and established a target price, you’re ready to begin the negotiation process.

-The first thing you need to determine is how high you can financially go and how high you are willing to go - remember, these may not be the same number.
+The first step is to determine the maximum amount you can afford and the maximum amount you’re actually willing to pay.
+Remember, these may not be the same number.

-Your low figure also needs to be realistic.
-If you offer way below market value then this may insult the vendor and put them off the negotiation process.
+Your minimum offer should also be realistic.
+If you offer below market value, then this may insult the vendor and put them off the negotiation process.
 Your real estate agent or your lawyer will know how best to approach the situation.

 Research

-First, do your research.
-Remember the asking price is generally a bit lower than the vendor is actually seeking.
-Keep an eye on how the market is performing.
-Be sure to look at recent, comparable sales to get an idea of where vendor expectations are likely to fall.
+Conduct comprehensive research.
+It is important to note that the asking price is generally a bit lower than what the vendor is seeking.
+Monitor how the market is performing.
+Be sure to look at recent, comparable sales to gauge realistic vendor expectations.

 Sticking to your budget